-The first step in applying for new group recognition is to research and identify the appropriate governing board for your proposed group.
-The Student Governance website provides a description of each governing board and links their Web sites.
-Once you have identified the appropriate Governing Board, contact that Board directly for more information about the new group recognition process.
+The first step to apply for new group recognition is to research and identify the appropriate governing board for your proposed group.
+Once you have identified the appropriate governing board, contact the board directly for more information about the new group recognition process.

 Columbia College Student Council (CCSC)

 The Columbia College Student Council is elected by students of Columbia College to serve as their primary representative, advocate, and liaison to the Columbia University community, including its administration, faculty, alumni, and the public.
 The CCSC is charged with gathering and expressing student opinion, actively representing student views, appropriately addressing student concerns, ensuring that college students are fully apprised of all information of impact to their undergraduate experience, responsibly and equitably distributing student activity fees, and working with other student groups to program college-wide events designed to foster cohesiveness within the entire undergraduate population.

 The Engineering Student Council is elected by students of Columbia Engineering while the Executive Board is selected by current council members.
 The Engineering Student Council strives to represent the interests of the Engineering Students and that of the University as a whole, to improve student life, to responsibly and equitably distribute student activity fees, and to foster communication amongst students, faculty and administrators, and alumni throughout Columbia University.